aurorasmiles/WorldGuardDocs/source/regions/claiming.rst

 Other Commands
 ==============

-You can give players the ability to use other commands (like setting flags and adding members) by setting the approriate :doc:`../permissions`.
+You can give players the ability to use other commands (like setting flags and adding members) by setting the appropriate :doc:`../permissions`.